 Life on campus

 The University Library is open, with safety measures in place to protect students and staff while inside.
+Term time opening hours are currently 8.00am to 12.00am (midnight) Monday to Sunday.

-Safety measures include:
+Safety measures in the Library include:

 - All visitors are required to wear a face covering when in the library.
 A small supply of masks will be available for visitors who may not have one when they arrive.